Do Perceptually Aligned Gradients Imply Adversarial Robustness?: Background

-Perceptually aligned gradients (PAG) \cite{Engstrom2019AdversarialRA,etmann19a,RossD18,tsipras2019robustness} is a phenomenon according to which, classifier input-gradients are semantically aligned with human perception.
-This means, inter alia, that modifying an image to maximize a specific class probability should yield visual features that humans associate with the target class. \citet{tsipras2019robustness} discovered that PAG occurs in adversarially trained classifiers, but not in ``vanilla'' models.
+Perceptually aligned gradients (PAG) \cite{Engstrom2019AdversarialRA,etmann19a,RossD18,tsipras2019robustness} is a phenomenon according to which classifier input-gradients are semantically aligned with human perception.
+It means, inter alia, that modifying an image to maximize a specific class probability should yield visual features that humans associate with the target class. \citet{tsipras2019robustness} discovered that PAG occurs in adversarially trained classifiers but not in ``vanilla'' ones.
 The prevailing hypothesis is that the existence of PAG only in adversarially robust classifiers and not in regular ones indicates that features learned by such models are more aligned with human vision.
-PAG is a qualitative trait, and currently, no quantitative metrics for assessing it exist.
+PAG is a qualitative trait, and currently, there are no quantitative metrics for assessing it.
 Moreover, there is an infinite number of equally good gradients aligned with human perception, \emph{i.e.}, there are countless perceptually meaningful directions in which one can modify an image to look more like a certain target class.
-Thus, in this work, similar to \cite{tsipras2019robustness}, we gauge PAG qualitatively by examining the visual modifications done while maximizing the conditional probability of some class, estimated by the tested classifier.
-In other words, we examine the effects of a large-$\epsilon$ targeted adversarial attack and claim that a model has PAG if such a process yields class-related semantic modifications, as demonstrated in \cref{fig:pag}.
+Thus, in this work, similar to \cite{tsipras2019robustness}, we gauge PAG qualitatively by examining the visual modifications done while maximizing the conditional probability of some class, as estimated by the tested classifier.
+In other words, we examine the effects of a large-$\epsilon$ targeted adversarial attack and determine that a model has PAG if such a process yields class-related semantic modifications, as demonstrated in \cref{fig:pag}.
+As can be seen, adversarially trained models obtain PAG, while standardly trained ones (``vanilla'') do not.

-In recent years, PAG has drawn a lot of research attention which can be divided into two main types -- an applicative study and a theoretical one.
-The applicative study aims to harness this phenomenon for various computer vision problems, such as image generation and translation~\cite{single_robust}, the improvement of state-of-the-art results in image generation~\cite{ganz2021}, and explainability~\cite{Elliott2021PerceptualBall}.